tcdoan/ai/pacman3.02/search/README.md

 - Is this a least cost solution?
     - If not, think about what depth-first search is doing wrong.

-# Program 2: Breadth First Search
+# Algorithm 2: Breadth First Search

 Implement the breadth-first search (BFS) algorithm in the breadthFirstSearch function in search.py.
 Write a graph search algorithm that avoids expanding any already visited states.